nology-tech/march-testing/notes/unit-testing/jest-setup.md

 };
 ```

-In the package.json add a script to the package.
+In the package.json add a new script to the object.

 ```
 "scripts": {